|

 IEooc_Methods4_Exercise3_Solution (xlsx)

-LCA basics: LCA with matrix algebra in Excel: Understand the computational structure of LCA, understand and implement basic matrix algebra operations in Excel.
+Exercise: LCA with matrix algebra in Excel: Understand the computational structure of LCA, understand and implement basic matrix algebra operations in Excel.
 Prerequisites: Matrix algebra.
 Level of difficulty: (++)

 IEooc_Methods4_Exercise4.